Lucaterre/spacyfishing/README.md

 ## Visualise results

-To visualize the named entities and their wikidata links, use the manual option of displaCy:
+To visualise the named entities and their wikidata links, use the manual option of displaCy:

 ```Python
 import spacy